Uganda and, Kenya

 At the onset of the pandemic, April 2021, the Village Enterprise team conducted a phone survey with over 1,100 small business owners to learn what were the most significant issues they were facing.
 They learnt that as a result of the restrictions on movement and market closures 71% of micro-enterprises in Uganda and 84% of micro-enterprises in Kenya had seen a reduction in their revenue.
 Upon receiving this feedback the Village Enterprise team and the DIB Working Group agreed that it may be merited to adapt the DIB contracts to allow for an out-of-cycle stimulus grant to affected business groups.
 To confirm the appropriateness of delivering a stimulus grant two critical assumptions needed to be validated:

 The study validated the first assumption though it invalidated the second.
 In order to recommend the deployment of a stimulus grant both assumptions needed to be validated.
 Therefore, it was recommended that the stimulus grant should not be deployed.
-The Village Enterprise view is that the training and social capital - delivered through the VE DIB - have complement the in-programme asset transfers increasing business owners' independent adaptability and resilience.
+The Village Enterprise view is that the training and social capital - delivered through the Village Enterprise DIB - have complement the in-programme asset transfers increasing business owners' independent adaptability and resilience.

 Collier, P. (2008) The Bottom Billion: Why the poorest countries are failing and what can be done about it.
 Oxford: Oxford University Press.